 - fails to carry out any necessary consultation with those affected by the sale

-- delays unreasonably in disposing of derelict property, or
+- delays unreasonably disposing of derelict property, or

-- fails to follow its procedures, or has no procedures, for disposing of land.
+- fails to follow its procedures, or has no procedures, for the disposal of land.

 What happens if the Ombudsman finds that the council was at fault?